babashka/sci/doc/fork-state-audit.md

 future body runs.
 Fork policy can then choose among explicit sharing, waiting for completion and copying the result, restartable computation, cancellation, or rejection.
 Full continuation forking requires managed CPS/fiber state.

+SCI's managed future conveyor now makes a world fork wait until the body has released its evaluation permit.
+At the generic host-value boundary, a pending `Future` is rejected while an already completed or cancelled Future is shared: its task lifecycle can no longer diverge, although values reachable from its result retain their ordinary shallow host policy.
+CLJS Promises cannot expose a portable synchronous completion snapshot and are therefore rejected when stored directly unless the application supplies a policy.

 ### Multimethod